New England Wild Flower Society

 bush honeysuckle

-Dwarf bush-honeysuckle is rugged and disease-free, with a long bloom season, making it a great choice for a butterfly garden.
-Its dense root system recommends it for bank stabilization as well.
+Bush-honeysuckle is rugged and has a long bloom season, making it a great choice for a butterfly garden.
+Its delightfully odd fruits provide mid-summer interest and attract birds.
+Also, its dense root system is great for bank stabilization.

 Return to Plant Search Home